-Trump’s National Security Team Is Missing In Action
+Trump’s National Security Team Is Missing in Action

 Foreign diplomats from friendly capitals have come away confused by the transition and puzzled about who they should speak to.
 “We are never sure whether we are meeting with the right people,” one Western diplomat said.

 At the Defense Department, a struggle for power and influence has virtually halted the transition in its tracks, former officials and congressional staffers said.
-Mattis, the pick for defense secretary, was confirmed by the Senate Armed Services Committee by a 26-1 vote Wednesday afternoon, and is expected to be easily confirmed within days by the full Senate.
+Mattis, the pick for defense secretary, was confirmed by the Senate Armed Services Committee by a 26-1 vote Wednesday afternoon and is expected to be easily confirmed within days by the full Senate.
 But he has been at loggerheads with Trump’s advisors over who should be appointed to senior policy jobs at the Pentagon.

-Mattis has opposed prospective appointees pushed by Trump’s inner circle in New York, which includes Stephen Bannon, named as a senior White House strategist, and Jared Kushner, Trump’s son-in-law and prospective White House adviser.
+Mattis has opposed prospective appointees pushed by Trump’s inner circle in New York, which includes Steve Bannon, named as a senior White House strategist, and Jared Kushner, Trump’s son-in-law and prospective White House advisor.
 At the same time, candidates the general wants for Pentagon posts — including Republican experts who signed “Never Trump” letters last year — have been rejected or obstructed.
-As a result, not a single second-tier position has been named and concern is growing among Mattis’s Republican supporters in Congress, who see him as an seasoned and moderating influence in a White House led by an inexperienced commander in chief.
+As a result, not a single second-tier position has been named, and concern is growing among Mattis’s Republican supporters in Congress, who see him as a seasoned and moderating influence in a White House led by an inexperienced commander in chief.

 The Trump team also apparently has given little or no priority to how it will communicate the administration’s policies and stances to the public.
-The incoming team has not held any handover briefings with press secretaries at the State, Defense or Homeland Security departments, or at the White House national security council’s media office, officials said.
+The incoming team has not held any handover briefings with press secretaries at the State, Defense, or Homeland Security departments or at the media office of the White House National Security Council (NSC), officials said.

-And the Trump team has yet to name anyone to serve as spokesman for those departments, which typically answer media queries virtually around the clock.
-Monica Crowley was selected to oversee communications at the National Security Council but she withdrew her name amid allegations she had plagiarized numerous passages in her book and her PhD dissertation at Columbia University.
+And the Trump team has yet to name anyone to serve as spokesperson for those departments, which typically answer media queries virtually around the clock.
+Monica Crowley was selected to oversee communications at the NSC, but she withdrew her name amid revelations she had plagiarized numerous passages in her book and her Ph.D. dissertation at Columbia University.

-Even the confirmation process for Trump’s Cabinet picks has run into trouble, with some nominees failing to file necessary paperwork for ethics reviews and background checks.
-Trump looks poised to begin his term with the lowest number of confirmed Cabinet members of any president in more than a quarter century.
+Even the confirmation process for Trump’s cabinet picks has run into trouble, with some nominees failing to file necessary paperwork for ethics reviews and background checks.
+Trump looks poised to begin his term with the lowest number of confirmed cabinet members of any president in more than a quarter century.

 Polls show a majority of Americans disapprove of how Trump is managing his move to the White House, a response that stands in sharp contrast to previous presidents — including Obama — who all received high marks for how they managed their transition.
 In a Washington Post-ABC News poll, 54 percent disapproved of Trump’s handling of the transition.
-About 8 in 10 Americans approved of the way Obama managed his transition.
+About eight in 10 Americans approved of the way Obama managed his transition.

-Former officials and civil servants say Trump appears to take little interest in following the established model for White House decision making that evolved over decades under presidents from both parties.
+Former officials and civil servants say Trump appears to take little interest in following the established model for White House decision-making that evolved over decades under presidents from both parties.

-“Unlike State, which can rely on its bureaucracy, the NSC (National Security Council) has to be ready on Day One as most of its old team leaves,” said Philip Gordon, who served on the NSC in Obama’s and Bill Clinton’s administrations.
-“In a normal world, even before a single presidential phone call or meeting or decision the NSC team would prepare background, points, facts, etc. They will not have a team ready to do that,” Gordon told Politico.
+“Unlike State, which can rely on its bureaucracy, the NSC has to be ready on day one as most of its old team leaves,” said Philip Gordon, who served on the NSC in Obama’s and Bill Clinton’s administrations.
+“In a normal world, even before a single presidential phone call or meeting or decision, the NSC team would prepare background, points, facts, etc. They will not have a team ready to do that,” Gordon told Politico.

 “But it’s not clear Trump operates that way or would use any of the stuff anyway.”